swat-ds/zombies-reimagined/_posts/articles/2017-05-03-zombie-ethics.md

 	Dale: You can not be serious.
 Am I-- Hey, am I missing something?
 Those cowboys have done alright by us.

 This scene is particularly powerful because it allows viewers to experience what race relations outside of a structured society might  be like.
 Dale, a middle aged White male, refuses to acknowledge T Dawg’s concerns about racism, and defends Meryl without even acknowledging his well established racist actions.
 The refusal to acknowledge problematic power structures has continued for centuries in the U.S, and we have good reason to suspect that this trend will continue during an apocalypse as well.

 ## **Ethics in Human and Zombie History**

 The Zombie Survival Guide, published in 2003, is a fictional but comprehensive guide to surviving in a zombie-infested world.
 It presents an alternative history set in the real world.
 The author Max Brooks describes prevailing attitudes that Europeans had during periods of colonial expansion.
 Jean Beart Lacoutour, a French businessman, describes in a letter how the French colonists would force the residents of Indochina (or modern Vietnam) to fight in a cage with zombies for the entertainment of the French.

 	“A living human is placed in a cage with one of these creatures.
 Our human has with him only a small blade, perhaps eight centimeters at most… Will he survive his waltz with the living corpse?
-If so, how long will he last?”(Brooks , The Zombie Survival Guide)
+If so, how long will he last?”(Brooks, The Zombie Survival Guide)

 As this excerpt shows, the French had no regard for the safety of their colonial subjects, as they would treat their lives as a matter of entertainment - a sport to watch.
 The colonists notoriously committed dozens of human rights violations towards the people they exploited, and this excerpt demonstrates that racism or cultural superiority of a cruel nature can still persist during a situation as grave as a zombie apocalypse.